datacarpentry/python-ecology-lesson/_episodes/00-before-we-start.md

 If possible, try to reduce what doesn’t work to a simple reproducible example.
 If you can reproduce the problem using a very small data frame instead of your 50,000 rows and 10,000 columns one, provide the small one with the description of your problem.
 When appropriate, try to generalize what you are doing so even people who are not in your field can understand the question.
-For instance instead of using a subset of your real dataset, create a small (3 columns, 5 rows) generic one.
+For instance, instead of using a subset of your real dataset, create a small (3 columns, 5 rows) generic one.

 ### Where to ask for help?